tweichle/Predicting-Baseball-Statistics/README.md

 - Using MLB Statcast Metrics, summarize and examine baseball statistics.

+**Classification**
-- Build and train a Logistic Regression Classification model to predict home runs.
+- Build and train models to predict home runs and extra-base hits implementing the following approaches:
+    - Logistic Regression
+    - Decision-Classification Tree
+    - Random Forest Classification
+    - Support Vector Machine Classification
+    - XGBoost Classification

 - Implement over-sampling for imbalanced data to improve the quality of predictive modeling (i.e., generalizability).
 - Apply regularization and cross-validation techniques for model evaluation, selection, and optimization.

-- Build and train Decision-Classification Tree models to predict home runs and extra-base hits.

-- Build and train Random Forest Classification models to predict home runs and extra-base hits.

-- Build and train a Support Vector Machine Classification model to predict home runs.
-    - Implement over-sampling for imbalanced data to improve the quality of predictive modeling (i.e., generalizability).
-    - Apply regularization and cross-validation techniques for model evaluation, selection, and optimization.

-- Build and train an XGBoost Classification model to predict home runs.
-    - Implement over-sampling for imbalanced data to improve the quality of predictive modeling (i.e., generalizability).
-    - Apply cross-validation techniques for model evaluation, selection, and optimization.